The stunning Bantry House and Gardens is one of the most beautiful estates in Ireland.

 What to do near Bantry House and Gardens

-One of the beauties of Bantry House and Gardens is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Bantry House and Gardens is that it’s a short spin away from a clatter of other attractions, with plenty of things to do in Bantry and places to see nearby.

 Below, you’ll find a handful of things to see and do a stone’s throw from Bantry House (plus places to eat and where to grab a post-adventure pint!).